Max Wilson

 Max Wilson (born August 22, 1972 in Hamburg, West Germany) is a racing driver of Brazilian parentage.
+He won the Stock Car Brasil title in 2010, claimed seven podiums at the International Formula 3000 Championship, and also competed in CART and V8 Supercars.

+Wilson has been a color analyst on Formula One and Stock Car Brasil broadcasts at Band Sports.
+Previously he worked at Sportv from 2014 to 2018.

 Racing career

 Junior formulae

 Wilson started his motor racing career in 1985 in go-karts.
 He moved into single-seaters in 1993, when he was offered a ride in the Brazilian Formula Ford Championship.
 In 1994 he moved to the Brazilian Formula Chevrolet Championship and finished 2nd overall, behind Felipe Giaffone.

 Formula 3

 Again, Wilson graduated up a level into Formula Three Sudamericana for the 1995 season.
 Again he finished 2nd in the championship, this time behind Ricardo Zonta.
 After testing for the WTS-F3-Team, owned by Michael Schumacher's personal manager Willi Weber, Wilson was signed by the BSR squad to compete at Magny-Cours for the penultimate round of the German Formula Three Championship that year.
 He finished 5th and 6th in the double-header event.

 Wilson moved to Munich at the beginning of 1996 to race in the German Formula Three Championship.
 Willi Weber had sold his WTS-F3-Team to aspiring team owner Georgis Tokmakidis, and Wilson was signed to race with Dutchman Tom Coronel as a team-mate.
 But the team struggled with personnel problems; Coronel ended up never racing for the team and a variety of drivers walked in and out.
 After winning a pre-season non-championship, the team's subsequent results were disappointing and led to Wilson, one of the championship favorites, leaving the team after two races.
 He then decided to join the Italian Prema Power F3 Team as a team mate to André Couto from mid-season on, and managed to win one championship round in wet conditions at Diepholz, despite the car having an underpowered Fiat engine.
 In those days almost every car on the grid was powered by the superior Opel Spiess engine.
 Wilson finished 10th in the championship.